TechnoMom/100-days-of-code/log.md

 **Today's Progress**: More of the Basic Algorithm Scripting and Web Development Fundamentals review.

 **Thoughts**: It's D&D night, so I didn't have as much time to study.
-But I did get my hour in, then had some pure fun.
+But I did get my hour in, then had some fun.

 ### Day 10: Tuesday, 12 January 2021